 36.3 x 35.1 cm ⏐ 14.3 x 13.8 in (300dpi)

 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Sperm production.
-Coloured scanning electron micrograph (SEM) of a freeze-fracture through a seminiferous tubule in the testis, showing the tails (blue) of multiple sperm cells (spermatozoa).
+Coloured scanning electron micrograph (SEM) of a freeze-fracture through a seminiferous tubule in the testis, showing the tails (yellow) of multiple sperm cells (spermatozoa).
 The seminiferous tubules are the site of spermatogenesis (sperm production).
-During production and maturation, the head of each sperm cell is buried in the surrounding Sertoli cells (green), which nourish the developing sperm.
-A connective tissue sheath (brown) surrounds each individual tubule.
+During production and maturation, the head of each sperm cell is buried in the surrounding Sertoli cells (red), which nourish the developing sperm.
+A connective tissue sheath (green) surrounds each individual tubule.
 Magnification: x350 when printed at 10 centimetres across.

 Model release not required.
 Property release not required.